 But you have to offset those advantages with the facts that petrol cars aren’t as economical as diesels, and particularly with larger cars, petrol models generally lose their value more quickly.

 Overall, for someone with a low-ish annual mileage – say, no more than 6,000-7,000 miles – a petrol car will almost certainly be the best choice.

 - BEST FOR: Buyers who want a fairly small car and who have low-to-medium annual mileages

 If you have a higher mileage, a diesel car may make more sense.
 Diesel cars are between 15 and 20% more fuel-efficient than the equivalent petrol model, so as your mileage rises, you reach the point where the amount you save in fuel bills makes up for any extra the car and fuel cost in the first place.

 Similarly, because diesel cars have lower CO2 emissions, they’re currently cheaper to tax.
 And, because diesel engines usually have stronger low-down pull than a petrol car, they can feel ‘easier’ to drive.

 - BEST FOR: Drivers who do a lot of miles, particularly if lots are on motorways

-If lots of ambling around town sounds more like your motoring life, then an alternative-fuel car may be your perfect partner.
+If lots of ambling around town sounds more like your motoring life, an alternative-fuel car may be your perfect partner.

 Not only are they just as classy and well equipped as ‘normal’ cars, they’re also very cheap to run.
 Their tax liabilities are low, charging them costs very little, and they’re exempt from the London congestion charge.
 More than that, electric cars are also very pleasant to drive.

 Trouble is, most will do no more than 100 miles of everyday driving before they need recharging, and you may not even get that far.
 Drive the car hard, switch on lots of electrical items or go out in cold weather, and your range will be significantly reduced.